 Hence, this brings us to our final part of the article, where we’ll further explore how cross-border eCommerce can help you expand into Singapore.

-Under new bath and shower products, a scented shower water filter has been introduced in Singapore, as highlighted by Euromonitor.
+Under new bath and shower products, a scented shower water filter9 has been introduced in Singapore, as highlighted by Euromonitor.
 The filter can be attached between the showerhead and the hose, or directly to the tap to remove chlorine and harmful particles from water.

 Hence, the protective shower filter is a new hygiene method that takes the form of preventive care, filtering out eczema or rash-triggering particles before they touch human skin.
 This water filter is likely to remain attractive to consumers because it has benefits that go beyond conventional body wash/shower gel products, which wash off harmful particles only after they have landed on human skin.